 You are here: Home > Explore Cumbria > Wigton

 In the 7th century, Anglian settlers were spreading across the Solway Plain.
 The name Wigton is derived from ‘Wicga’s tun’ or the settlement of Wicga (in all likelihood an Anglo-Saxon chieftain).
 The Normans established a Barony of Wigton and created one of the largest hunting reserves in England – Inglewood Forest – which stretched from the edge of Wigton to Penrith.
-Wigton’s position in the centre of the Solway Plain together with the commercial influence of Holm Cultram Abbey fostered a thriving trade in commerce.
+Wigton’s position in the centre of the Solway Plain, together with the commercial influence of the nearby Holm Cultram Abbey fostered a thriving trade in commerce.
 In 1262, the town was granted the right to hold a weekly market and annual fair.
 Fish, vegetables, butter and poultry were sold in the Market Place, livestock at Market Hill, meat from the shambles beside the Market Cross and grain from outside St Mary’s Church.

 Look out for the letters ‘O’, ‘B’ and ‘W’ marked out in white cobblestones – they indicate where oats, barley and wheat could be sold.
 Wigton still honours its ancient charter by hosting weekly indoor and outdoor markets.